yachabach/mqttMonitor/src/composables/__requirements__/tlsObjectMaker.req.md

 To work in a browser, MQTT must operate over websockets.
 This application requires a secure websocket (wss).
 This means the connection must include TLS security files.

 To read files in a browser environment, the user has to allow the browser to access the file system.
 It would be cumbersome for users to specify security files every time they start the app.
-So we will store security file handles and contents to IndexDB in the browser.
+So we will store security file handles IndexDB in the browser.
 Then, when the app starts and we want to connect to MQTT Broker over websockets we will:

 1. load the stored certificates and verify connection success
 2. ask permission to access the stored filenames on connect faliure